JMurphey0317/sf-forge/README.md

 ---

-SF Forge is a Chrome extension built for Salesforce developers and administrators at **Trusted Tech Team**.
+SF Forge is a Chrome extension built for Salesforce developers and administrators.
 It provides 18 integrated tools — from SOQL query execution and Apex test running to org security scanning and flow version management — all operating against a single active org target without leaving the browser.

 ---